Back to all reviews

 The payment options and scope of features are extensively tiered, so you will probably have a fair bit of researching to do to come up with an estimate of what your price will end up being per user.

-This will, of course, depend on the number of seats you need and the scale of your required features.
+The final amount will, of course, depend on the number of seats you need and the scale of your required features.

 I’ve focused my research mostly on Zoom’s team communication and collaboration capabilities, officially named Zoom Workplace.
 Here’s what I’ve found.